 It’s logical to assume there will be many medical staff members in the operating room during a surgical procedure.
 Everyone expects that in addition to the surgeons, there will be anesthesiologists, nurses and perhaps doctors in training.
-Surprisingly, there are often sales reps helping surgeons in the OR as well, according to an article in Kaiser Health News.
+Surprisingly, there are often sales reps helping surgeons in the OR.

 Why are sales reps in the OR?